folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 Confer the module documentations on github to learn about configuration options for the modules by setting environment variables.
 For example, for mod-search, look at https://github.com/folio-org/mod-search#environment-variables .
 You can also find a list of environment variables for each module at the Overview - Metadata section of the module's page in Folio org’s Dockerhub.
 For example, for mod-search, this is at https://hub.docker.com/r/folioorg/mod-search.

+In order to be able to download files from FOLIO, you need to connect mod-data-export-worker to an S3-compatible storage (AWS S3, Minio Server).
+Configure mod-data-export-worker as described here https://github.com/folio-org/mod-data-export-worker#environment-variables .

 2. Check out platform-complete.

 - Clone the repository